Michigan Seniors can Opt-out of Michigan Personal Injury Protection Benefits

 Michigan Auto reform states that depending on your Personal Injury choice, you should see the following reductions.

 - Opt-out of PIP coverage: Individuals with Medicare or qualified health insurance will receive a 100% reduction in portions of PIP.
 The MCCA reduces the fee to $0 for the 2020 year.

 Find an Insurance Agent to Quote Michigan’s new Auto Rates.

-Finally, to get a quote you can call an agent at 248-888-1134 or click the highlighted link to have an agent contact you with a Michigan Auto Reform quote to see how much you can save.
+Finally, to get a new reform quote you can contact an agent at 248-888-1134, or click the highlighted link to have an agent call you with a Michigan Auto Reform quote to see what your savings will be.
 For more information on the other changes that will affect Michigan auto policies, go to our update on Michigan Auto Insurance Reform.